Audience (TV network)

-Audience Network (formerly known as Freeview from 1999 until 2005, and as The 101 Network from 2005 until 2011) was an American pay television channel that was owned by AT&T. It featured a mix of original and acquired series, specials, and feature films.
+Audience Network (formerly known as Freeview from 1999 until 2005, and as The 101 Network from 2005 until 2011) was an American pay television channel owned by AT&T. It featured a mix of original and acquired series, specials, and feature films.
 The network operated as a commercial-free service and broadcast its programming without editing for content.
 It was originally exclusive to DirecTV, though it was also added to AT&T U-verse after AT&T's 2015 acquisition of DirecTV.
 It was also made available on later AT&T streaming efforts, including AT&T TV and AT&T Watch TV, a lower-cost option available to AT&T Mobility customers.
 As of 2019, the channel had a subscription base of 26 million.
 The channel closed on May 22, 2020.

 History

 The channel launched on November 25, 1999, as Freeview, a service on DirecTV channel 103 carrying a continuous loop of concerts and other events.
 Freeview was part of all of the satellite provider's subscription packages, starting with the Total Choice tier.
 In 2005, it was moved to channel 101 and was rebranded as The 101 Network.
-Following the rebrand, the channel's schedule began to expand to include original programs, with its first original program, CD US, being announced on November 1, 2005.
+Following the rebrand, the channel's schedule began to expand to include original programs, with its first original program CD USA being announced on November 1, 2005.

 The channel was rebranded as Audience Network on June 1, 2011.
 In 2015, the channel was added to AT&T U-verse after DirecTV was acquired by AT&T. In June 2018, AT&T announced its discount streaming service, WatchTV, which would carry Audience.